matter-labs/zksync-era/core/lib/dal/README.md

 _This overview skips prover-related and Ethereum sender-related tables, which are specific to the main node._

-### Miniblocks and L1 batches
+### L2 blocks and L1 batches

 - `miniblocks`.
-Stores miniblock headers.
+Stores L2 block headers.
+The naming is due to historic reasons.

 - `miniblocks_consensus`.
-Stores miniblock data related to the consensus algorithm used by the decentralized sequencer.
+Stores L2 block data related to the consensus algorithm used by the decentralized sequencer.
-  Tied one-to-one to miniblocks (the consensus side of the relation is optional).
+  Tied one-to-one to L2 blocks (the consensus side of the relation is optional).

 - `l1_batches`.
 Stores L1 batch headers.